LexiTaber/LexiTaber/README.md

 ### Hi there, I'm Lexi 👋

+_I'm a technical project manager and member of the Salesforce & IT teams at Nonprofit Finance Fund.
+I work on system implementations, automations, integrations, solution design, and process improvement._

 🏆 1X Salesforce certified
 ⚡ Apex, LWC, Flow, JS

 💬 Talk to me about Salesforce, Okta, Azure, MS365

-🖥️ I’m currently working on a custom Salesforce-Sharepoint integration 📓 I’m currently preparing for the SF App Builder and Dev I Certifications
+🖥️ I’m currently working on a custom Salesforce-Sharepoint integration

+📓 I’m currently preparing for the SF App Builder and Dev I Certifications